Paulie (film): Production

 Paulie was one of the initial live-action scripts the new DreamWorks Pictures studio had in development, along with The Peacemaker, Amistad and Mouse Hunt, which were all released in late 1997.
 Paulies eventual April 1998 release still predated the launch of the studio's animation division DreamWorks Animation, which started releasing films later in 1998, with Antz and The Prince of Egypt.

 Filming for Paulie took place between July 1997 and October 1997 in California and Toronto, Canada.
 The film's production budget was $23 million.

-Craig mentioned in an interview, "Paulie was an original story of mine.
+Screenwriter Laurie Craig mentioned in an interview, "Paulie was an original story of mine.
 I was inspired by seeing a lone parrot in a cage and I wondered what it would be like if he could actually tell me his life story.
 Then I read about the amazing African Grey parrot named Alex who had a large vocabulary and was very bonded with his researcher."

 During the production of the film, 14 trained blue-crowned conures were used to portray the titular character, with other conure species such as nanday, jenday and cherry-headed conures appearing in supporting roles.

-Exterior shots of young Marie's house were filmed in Azusa, CA, on the corner of N. Soldano Ave. and Sixth St. Unfortunately, the house was demolished a couple of years after production, and the lot was split up for smaller homes.
+Exterior shots of young Marie's house were filmed in Azusa, California, on the corner of N. Soldano Ave. and Sixth St. Unfortunately, the house was demolished a couple of years after production, and the lot was split up for smaller homes.
 The production team mailed thank you letters to the residents along the street for the inconvenience.

 Music

+John Debney composed the film's score.

 John Debney's background score for Paulie was released on May 19, 1998.
 The album was handled by soundtrack specialty label Varèse Sarabande, rather than by DreamWorks' own record label DreamWorks Records, which primarily focused on releasing albums by rock and pop artists.